Learn More About Allergies Such as Hay Fever

 Anaphylaxis is an extreme allergic reaction.
 It can cause death and therefore is very serious, if you suspect someone is suffering from anaphylaxis, you should call the emergency services.

 The most severe allergies can be treated with immunotherapy, known as ‘desensitisation’.
-However, the most common allergies can be treated with medication such as fexofenadine.
+However, the most common allergies can be treated with medication known as antihistamines.
+There are a wide range of antihistamine tablets available, ranging from over-the-counter choices to stronger prescription medication.

 Skin prick, blood and patch tests are the three most common forms for testing for allergies.